AnneChao/PTB_iNEXT.link/README.md

 Naming Conventions
 ------------------

-* File naming scheme: files with the format ".txt" or ".csv" denote data files; files with the "Environment_output" denote R output after running the code "R_code.R".
+* File naming scheme: files with the format ".txt" or ".csv" denote data files.

 Table of Contents